Dog Urinary Incontinence & Kidney Disease Medicine

 • Why is my dog peeing when lying down?

-Dogs may urinate while lying down due to conditions like urinary tract infections, bladder stones or nerve problems.
+Dogs may urinate while lying down due to conditions like urinary tract infections, bladder stones, or nerve problems.
 Consulting your vet is essential to identify and address the underlying cause.

 • Can dogs grow out of incontinence?